 Hi there!
 Welcome to Newport Pediatric Dentistry!
 My name is Dr. Sue Choi but our patients know me as Dr Sue.
 I believe that a lifetime of oral health begins with a positive and memorable experience with their dentist.
 I am a Diplomate (Board Certified) of the American Board of Pediatric Dentistry and have been in practice since 2006, graduating from one of the leading dental schools in the nation, at UCSF.
 I completed my pediatric dentistry residency in 2009 from OHSU in Portland, OR.
-I am also trained in the use of nitrous oxide sedation and treatment under general anesthesia in order to safely and effectively treat young patients.
+I am trained in the use of nitrous oxide, laughing gas, conscious sedation, and treatment under general anesthesia in order to safety and effectively treat young patients.

 I chose the field of dentistry during my undergrad years while volunteering at the Berkeley Free Clinic.
 It was there that I discovered just how much I enjoyed working alongside other like-minded professionals whose common goal was to serve those in need.
 Observing firsthand the rapport and strong relationships a dentist forms with patients and staff made a lasting impression on me.
 I knew then that was what I wanted and could see myself doing.